QUICK ANSWER

 A life estate cannot outlive the life tenant, and neither can anything built on top of it.
 The life tenant's interest in the property ended at death.
 The lease was an interest carved out of the life estate.
 Since the life estate no longer exists, the lease has nothing to rest on.
 It terminates automatically, regardless of its stated term.

 A is the most common wrong answer.
 Students reason that "a lease is a lease" and should be honored for its full term.
 That logic applies when the landlord holds fee simple.
 A life tenant does not hold fee simple.
 A life tenant holds an estate measured by their own life, and they cannot convey an interest greater than what they hold.
-The life tenant gave the commercial tenant a right to use the property, but that right was always limited by the life tenant's lifespan.
+The life tenant gave the commercial tenant a right to use the property, but that right was limited by the life tenant's lifespan.
 C is wrong because the remainderman did not sign the lease and has no obligation under it.
 The remainderman receives the property free of the lease.
 D has no legal basis.
 There is no renegotiation period.
 The interest that supported the lease is gone.

 Question 2: The Co-Ownership Default